Dance & Dish: Moroccan Dance and Cooking Class

 While their goal was to get to Europe, they found themselves there being trained in the culinary arts by an organization set up to help arriving immigrants and refugees find work.
 Those running the organization spoke Arabic, but it was important for the newcomers to learn English for the restaurant and tourism industry.

-My relationship with Morocco, however began two decades before, when I was a student of Moroccan dance with dance folklorist Katarina Burda.
+My relationship with Morocco, however, began two decades before, when I was a student of Moroccan dance with dance folklorist Katarina Burda, director of Aywah!
+Ethnic Dance Company.
 A lifelong student of dance with a budding interest in world cultures, I pursued a B.A. in Dance Ethnology and World Music, followed by an M.A. in East-West Psychology, and continued to study, perform and teach traditional dance from the greater Middle East and Central Asia.
 Much later, my passions guided me towards the art and craft of cooking.

 I’m looking forward to combining my love for dance, music, food, and culture for the first of a series of dance and cooking classes featuring regional cuisines and expressive arts from around the world.
 For decades I’ve studied the history of dance, fascinated by how cultures blend and intermingle, creating new artistic forms shaped from the dynamics of history.
-Art history can spark appreciation for the grand story of the human experience.
+Art history can spark an appreciation for the grand story of the human experience.
 The same, of course, can be said of food!
-I invite you to join me for this FREE virtual class on zoom Sunday @4pm pst.
-Let’s dance and cook together!
-Email me to receive link to register.

 Here’s what’s on the menu: